 - Writing - a 1 hour (F) or 1 hour 15 minute (H) examination

-The Foundation Tier covers grades 5 to 1.
-The Higher Tier is for grades 9 to 5.
+The Foundation tier covers grades 5 to 1, the Higher tier covers grades 9 to 5.

 Students who study Spanish can go on to gain employment in areas such as travel companies, airlines, banking and accountancy, publishing, manufacturing, marketing, teaching and the diplomatic service which can require knowledge of languages.